Films

 It is not as though there is a complete lack of character development.
 The question is whether you believe airing this comedy show was an immediate catalyst for personal change.
 To be fair, the film’s only two interesting scenes reflect this idea.
 One is where Dan Ackroyd practices a gender-swapped skit.
 Dressed in lowcut shorts, he is ogled by women pretending to be horny construction workers.
 With everyone laughing at him, you can see how uncomfortable he is acting out the scene.
 Elsewhere, Chevy Chase is earmarked by management as a future star but soon eats humble pie.
 He notices his girlfriend is being hit on by a big old-time star named Milton Berle (JK Simmons).
 In a verbal duel, the two men exchange comic insults until Milton verbally shoots him down.
 He then shocks everyone by taking out his penis.
 These two scenes work well enough in isolation.
 Thematically, it adds up to little.
 This is at best sitcom growth.
 Television will humble people, deflate massive egos, restore friendships, and even heal broken marriages!
 That’s right, apparently Saturday Night Live was all we needed to start singing kumbaya.
 Come back, Charlize Theron.
 If this sounds appealing, you won’t mind that the film abruptly ends before making anything meaningful out of this fluff and its unlikeable characters.

 There are a handful of solid impersonations here but even that hasn’t been enough for American audiences.
 The film tanked at the box office with a modest budget.
 Simply put, it is just not that funny and it doesn’t build enough suspense either.
 You don’t feel the tension because there is never any doubt that the show will air.
 But wait, will the trainwreck John Belushi open the stage door in time?
 Yawn.
 What a major pitfall since Saturday Night repeatedly tells us how chaotic, disastrous, and unlikely this show was until the last moment.
-The idea about promising young actors pulling themselves would make more sense if we really cared about these difficult people.
+The idea about promising young actors pulling themselves together would make more sense if we really cared about these difficult people.
 It is bizarre that the film forgoes one of its own rising stars.
 Rachel Sennott’s comedic talents are completely ignored.
 Give the poor woman some funny lines or some room to improvise.
 She’s funnier than this boring claptrap.
 If he wants a lesson in humble pie, Reitman should rewatch his early works and realise what made them soar.
 A conversation with screenwriter Diablo Cody and Rachel Sennott might also give him some much-needed perspective.
 If this film tells us anything, its that you can’t solve it all on your own.

 Saturday Night – Film Review Damien Straker